 Maybe you could schedule an early check-in with your mentee, so you’ll know you’ve done something good for someone else, no matter what else happens in your day.

-Or how about actually sharpening your pencils, prepping your tools — and your mind — and getting ready to start your own “special operations?”
+What will you do to sharpen your pencils, prep your tools — and your mind — and get ready for your own “special operations?”

 Onward and upward,